Honor 200 alternatives

 TDD: N40, N77, N78

-Both Honor 200 and Vivo V40 feature the Qualcomm Snapdragon 7 Gen 3 (4nm), ensuring similar performance levels.
+Both Honor 200 and Vivo V40 feature the Qualcomm Snapdragon 7 Gen 3 (4nm), offering similar performance levels in day-to-day use.

-The Vivo V40 offers 3 years of OS updates, while the Honor 200 provides 2 years.
-When it comes to security updates, Vivo V40 leads with 4 years of support.
+Vivo V40 offers 3 years of OS updates, whereas Honor 200 provides 2 years.
+For security updates, Vivo V40 offers 4 years of support compared to Honor 200's 3 years.

-Vivo V40 has a larger 5500 mAh battery for longer usage.
-Honor 200 supports faster wired charging at 100W.
+Vivo V40 features a larger 5500 mAh battery, potentially delivering better battery life.
+Honor 200 also supports faster wired charging at 100W, compared to 80W on Vivo V40.

-Vivo V40 has an IP68 rating, while Honor 200 lacks official water and dust resistance.
+Vivo V40 includes an IP68 rating, while Honor 200 lacks an official IP rating.